The four eras of

-The history of the Pirelli Calendar can be divided into three different eras:
+The history of the Pirelli Calendar can be divided into four periods:

-- The first decade, from 1964 to ’74, which was followed by a break in publication (for nine years) due to the world recession sparked by the Yom Kippur war and the oil crisis;
+- The first decade, from 1964 to ’74, which was followed by a long break in publication (for nine years) due to the world recession and subsequent period of austerity;

 - The second decade, from ’84 to ’94, which saw the Calendar being relaunched and becoming progressively more successful;

-- From 1994 to the present, spanning the turn of the millennium, during which time “The Cal”™ has achieved cult status as a trailblazer.
+- From 1994 to 2015, spanning the turn of the millennium, during which time “The Cal”™ has achieved cult status as a trailblazer.

 The decade from 1964 to ’74

 The announcement in March 1974 that publication was to come to a halt caused much more of an outcry in the British and international media than the launch had, a sure sign of the growing success of the Pirelli Calendar.
-The following decade various books, collections and anthologies, in different languages, were devoted to it, the most famous being a 1975 publication covering the ten years of “The Cal”™, complete with a nostalgic foreword written by none other than David Niven.
+In the following decade, various books, collections and anthologies, in different languages, were devoted to it, the most famous being a 1975 publication covering the ten years of “The Cal”™, complete with a nostalgic foreword written by none other than David Niven.

 The decade from ’84 to ‘94

-In 1987 Terence Donovan created a groundbreaking Calendar featuring only black models, which included a 16 year old Naomi Campbell at the start of her career.
+In 1987 Terence Donovan created a ground-breaking Calendar featuring only black models, which included a 16-year-old Naomi Campbell at the start of her career.
 The following year Barry Lategan included a male model for the first time in this traditional showcase of female beauty.
-In 1990 Arthur Elgort produced the first Pirelli Calendar all in black and white, devoted to the Olympics and the German film director Leni Riefenstahl.
+In 1990 Arthur Elgort produced the first Pirelli Calendar all in black and white, devoted to the Olympics and to the German film director Leni Riefenstahl.